 Traveling the world is all about seeing new spots and creating once-in-a-lifetime experiences.
-But even the most adventurous travelers probably don’t want their exotic excursions to end in a courtroom or jail cell, no matter how memorable those detours could be.
+However, even the most adventurous travelers probably don’t want their exotic excursions to end in a courtroom or jail cell, no matter how memorable those detours might be.

 Laws aren’t always logical to visitors, though.
-And offenses that might be ignored or equal a tiny ticket at home could be a travel budget buster in other countries.
-Here are 10 weird laws and foreign fines that could catch tourists unaware and empty their pockets.
+Offenses that might be ignored or equal a tiny ticket at home could be a budget buster in other countries.
+If you’re planning to travel abroad, make sure to research foreign laws that can catch tourists unaware and empty their pockets.

 Driving Through Austria Without a Vignette